-Clinical Associate Professor, Department of Environmental and Occupational Health Sciences
+Clinical Associate Professor, Department of Environmental & Occupational Health Sciences

 Dr. Riederer is an environmental health scientist focused on assessing exposures of young children and pregnant women to heavy metals, pesticides, air pollution, and other environmental neurotoxicants.
 Her work involves sampling and analysis of pesticides, heavy metals, and other toxicants in clinical and environmental samples, and analysis of large biomarker data sets (e.g., the U.S. National Health and Nutrition Examination Survey [NHANES]).
-She holds adjunct/affiliate faculty appointments at the University of Washington, George Washington University, and Emory University where she was Research Assistant Professor and Co-Director of the Global Environmental Health MPH Program from 2004-2010.
-She serves as a technical advisor to Blacksmith Institute/Pure Earth where she reviews grant proposals from low-and middle-income country (LMIC) scientists and serves on the editorial board of the Journal of Health and Pollution.
+She also holds adjunct faculty appointments at George Washington University and Emory University where she was Research Assistant Professor and Co-Director of the Global Environmental Health MPH Program from 2004-2010.
+Since 2006, she has served on the Technical Advisory Board of Pure Earth, a non-profit organization dedicated to cleaning up hazardous waste sites in low- and middle-income countries (LMICs).
 From 2010-2012, she was an American Association for the Advancement of Science and Technology Policy Fellow, hosted by the Assistant Administrator for Research and Development at U.S. EPA, where she helped develop policies on clean cookstoves, e-waste, and critical materials recycling.
-From 1991-1998, she was a senior associate for Hagler Bailly Consulting, managing their the Manila, Philippines office from 1994-
+From 1991-1998, she was a senior associate for Hagler Bailly Consulting, managing their Manila, Philippines office from 1994-1998, where she was responsible for helping LMIC governments develop air, water, and hazardous waste regulatory programs and climate change mitigation strategies on behalf of clients such as USAID, the World Bank, the Asian Development Bank, and others.
+She holds a BS

-1998, where she was responsible for helping LMIC governments develop air, water, and hazardous waste regulatory programs and climate change mitigation strategies on behalf of clients such as USAID, the World Bank, the Asian Development Bank, and others.
-She holds a BS (Neuroscience) from Brown University, an MS (Foreign Service) from Georgetown School of Foreign Service, and an MS (Environmental Science and Engineering) and ScD (Environmental Health) from the Harvard T.H.
+(Neuroscience) from Brown University, an MS (Foreign Service) from Georgetown School of Foreign Service, and an MS (Environmental Science and Engineering) and ScD (Environmental Health) from the Harvard T.H.
 Chan School of Public Health.
 She lives in Seattle, WA, with her husband and two children.